Building sustainable, inclusive, digital economy must take centre stage: Delhi LG on new masterplan | Science-Environment

 Building sustainable, inclusive, digital economy must take centre stage: Delhi LG on new masterplan

-Lt Governor Anil Baijal on Wednesday said Delhis master plan 2041 will be notified this year and asserted that building a sustainable, inclusive, resilient, green and digital economy must take centre stage in the vision for the citys development.Addressing the CII Delhi State Annual Session 2021-22, he also said for the first time provisions for night-time economy has been included in Delhis masterplan, which is a critical intervention that can lead to several positive results.It can support economic activities that can thrive at night, such as cultural recreational activities, logistics, certain industries.
+Lt Governor Anil Baijal on Wednesday said Delhis master plan 2041 will be notified this year and asserted that building a sustainable, inclusive, resilient, green and digital economy must take centre stage in the vision for the citys development.Addressing the CII Delhi State Annual Session 2021-22 on the theme Building Better Delhi Vision 2047, he also said for the first time provisions for night-time economy has been included in Delhis masterplan, which is a critical intervention that can lead to several positive results.It can support economic activities that can thrive at night, such as cultural recreational activities, logistics, certain industries.

 - Country: